HristinaStoyanova68/Crepe-Paper-Flower-Shop/README.md

 Real-time Updates: All changes made to the collections, including additions and modifications, are updated in real-time, ensuring that information about each item is current.
 Liking an Item: Any logged-in user who is not the owner of an item can like it, and the count of likes is displayed on the item's screen.
 Guest Visitors: Unauthenticated visitors can browse all collections and their contents but cannot add, modify, delete, or like items within the collections.

+## Installation and Usage Instructions

+To install the project locally and start it, follow these steps:

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Run the command `npm install` to install the necessary dependencies.
+4. Start the application with the command `npm run dev`.
+5. Open a browser and go to the address `http://localhost:3000` to see HRISTINA'S CRAFT WORLD ReactJS in action.